 Check out these creative writing prompts for kids

-Fun & easy group therapy activities
+Fun & easy group therapy activities for adults and students

 4. Guess who?

 This is a fun group therapy activity that almost all students enjoy doing.

 It is a simple game that requires just pen and paper.

 Ask each student to write down a sentence on what makes them special or unique.